Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

-We select spectroscopically confirmed galaxies with $M_*$ equivalent to those of our quasars from COSMOS Spectroscopic Redshift Compilation\footnote{\url{https://github.com/cosmosastro/speczcompilation}} \citep{Khostovan2026}.
+We select spectroscopically confirmed galaxies with $M_*$ equivalent to those of our quasars from the COSMOS Spectroscopic Redshift Compilation\footnote{\url{https://github.com/cosmosastro/speczcompilation}} \citep{Khostovan2026}.
 The $M_*$ is evaluated by the SED fitting with \texttt{CIGALE}\footnote{\url{https://cigale.lam.fr/}} \citep{Boquien2019, Yang2020_XCIGALE}; for details on the parameters, please refer to \citet{Khostovan2026}.
 There are 18 galaxies with $9.5\leq\log(M_*/\Msun)\leq11.5$ at $5.65\leq z\leq 5.75$, the same redshift range as the LAEs.
 Taking the goodness-of-fit of the SED fitting and the reliability of the spectroscopic redshift, we select 5 galaxies that satisfy $\chi^2_\nu<5$ and $3\leq Q_f<9$ out of the 18 galaxies.
-Here, $Q_f$ indicates the quality flag, and this criterion selects galaxies whose redshift confidence level is $\geq95\%$ and emission lines do not have broad line components.
-In the case of $Q_f\geq10$, the spectrum shows broad line components, but we confirm that all of the 18 galaxies meet $Q_f<9$.
-We measure the LAE overdensity around these galaxies in basically the same manner as described in Sec. \ref{subsec:delta}, by using 37 bright LAEs with $NB816<24.5$, which corresponds to the limiting magnitudes of NB872 measured by a $2\farcs0$ diameter aperture in our observations.
+Here, $Q_f$ indicates the quality flag, and this criterion selects galaxies whose redshift confidence level is $\geq95\%$ and emission lines do not have broad line components \footnote{In the case of $Q_f\geq10$, the spectrum shows broad line components, but we confirm that all of the 18 galaxies meet $Q_f<9$.} .
+We measure the LAE overdensity around these galaxies in basically the same manner as described in Sec. \ref{subsec:delta}, using 37 bright LAEs with $NB816<24.5$, which corresponds to the limiting magnitudes of NB872 measured by a $2\farcs0$ diameter aperture in our observations.
 We evaluate $\langle\Sigma_\mathrm{LAE}\rangle$ as $37/7056=0.005$ arcmin$^{-2}$ in the COSMOS fields, where no quasars and no LAE protoclusters have been observed at $5.65\leq z \leq 5.75$.
-While we do not correct the effect by masking low-quality regions, we regard the effect as relatively small (at most a factor of two based on the edge and mask region correction in our quasar fields) since the galaxies do not reside in the vicinity of the edge regions.
+We correct the effect of the edge regions using equation (\ref{eq:edge_correction}), but we do not correct the effect of masking low-quality regions.